espeak-ng/espeak-ng/docs/mbrola.md

-If the language's `*_list` or `*_rules` files includes rules to speak words "as English" the mbrola phoneme translation file should include rules which translate English phonemes into near equivalents, so that they can spoken by the Mbrola voice.
+If the language's `*_list` or `*_rules` files includes rules to speak words "as English" the mbrola phoneme translation file should include rules which translate English phonemes into near equivalents, so that they can spoken by the MBROLA voice.

 For latest Linux verson of `mbrola` you can get list of diphones for particular language by entering command: